7 European Companies Looking to Go Big in American Clean Power in 2020

 EnBW doubled its offshore wind capacity in Europe in 2019, adding 609 megawatts via the Albatros and Hohe See projects.

-In the latter stages of the 2020s it expects the U.S. to represent 10 percent of the global offshore wind market.
-According to the firm’s Capital Markets Day presentation it intends to bid on both coasts of the U.S. next year, for a zone near New York and via a joint venture in California.
+The company expects the U.S. to represent 10 percent of the global offshore wind market by the latter stages of the 2020s.
+According to the firm’s Capital Markets Day presentation, it intends to bid on both coasts of the U.S. next year, for a zone near New York and via a joint venture in California.

 Lightsource BP

-Ever since BP first took up its now expanded investment in U.K.-based solar developer Lightsource, international expansion was at the forefront of its mind.
+Ever since BP first took up its now expanded investment in U.K.-based solar developer Lightsource, international expansion was at the forefront of its plans.
 Lightsource was already working overseas, in India for example, but the past two years have seen it move into multiple new markets.
 In 2019 it acquired its first project rights in European solar darling Spain.
 But its most notable progress, perhaps, has come in the U.S.

-Former SolarReserve CEO Kevin Smith joined as Lightsource BP's CEO for Americas this year.
+Former SolarReserve CEO Kevin Smith joined as Lightsource BP's CEO for the Americas this year.
 In September the company closed finance on 125 megawatts of projects spread across California, Pennsylvania, New Mexico and Kansas.
 Its North America pipeline of projects in development or construction now stands at 3 gigawatts.

 BP recently upped its stake in the partnership to 50 percent, making the operation a bona fide joint venture.